 Each business is unique, and whilst lessons can always be learned from elsewhere, the sustainable survival and growth of a brand depends on nurturing customer advocacy and optimising the most successful marketing channels.

-One of my clients is so large that their total assets under-management would rank them somewhere between Finland and Chile’s annual GDP totals.
+One of my clients has total assets which would rank them somewhere between Finland and Chile’s annual GDP totals.
 Another client is just getting off the ground; struggling to distribute limited budget and resources into the most pertinent channels.

 It’s fascinating to experience the contrast between these two worlds first-hand.
 It got me thinking about whether there are lessons that each side can learn from the other?